mchenggit/kabanero-event/architecture/README.md

 - Github for source repository
 - Tekton for pipeline

-In order to ensure the design is extensible,  the remainder of this write-up covers more than one development environments, source control repositories, and pipeline technologies, even though some may not be in the current Kabanero roadmap.
+In order to ensure the design is extensible,  the remainder of this document covers more than one development environments, source control repositories, and pipeline technologies, even though some may not be in the Kabanero roadmap.

+<a name="Usage_Scenarios"></a>
 ## Usage Scenarios

 This section captures the usage scenarios, from which we can derive the event types, and producers and consumers of events.
 We begin with a sample production environment consisting of 3 different applications/services.
 This is followed by discussion on the devops pipeline that produces the production environment.